Scafell Pike – Three Peaks

 Ranger’s top tips and detailed route information:

 1. The river crossing at NY195 074 (300m above sea level.)
-When in spate this beck can be very difficult to cross.
-You may be able to cross higher up as the flow allows but this still will be difficult and potentially hazardous.
+When in spate, this beck can be very difficult to cross.
 Also be aware that you may be able to get across going up, but if the rain is particularly bad, the beck may be impassable on the way back down.
 We’ve been caught out by this in the past!
-On a sunny day though then there’s no problems!
-Please follow the stone pitched path following the beck up and not the route on the nose of Brown Tongue as this is subject to erosion and took five years to fix back in the 1980s.
+On a sunny day though there’s no problems.
+Please follow the stone pitched path following the beck up.

-2. There’s a split in the path at NY201 072 (504m above sea level) with the right hand turn heading to Mickledore col and the left to Hollowstones.
-This is very easy to miss if you’ve got your head down and especially at night.
-Remember to turn left!
-If you do miss it and continue on towards Mickledore, you can still access Scafell Pike summit but this is a more challenging route.
-Once you have turned left the path meanders through the rocky boulder field called Hollowstones until eventually leading you to a zig-zag path; this takes you up to the final path junction at Lingmell col. Please could you avoid cutting the corners on the zig-zag route.
-Thanks.
+1. There’s a split in the path at NY201 072 (504m above sea level) with the right-hand turn heading to Mickledore col and the left to Hollowstones.
+Take the left option.
+Once you have turned left the path meanders through the rocky boulder field called Hollowstones until eventually leading you to a zig-zag path; this takes you up to the final path junction at Lingmell col.

-3. At Lingmell col there is a junction in the path at NY210 076 (777m above sea level.)
-You need to follow the wider, more obvious, rocky route that ascends to your right.
-From this point onwards the path becomes much more informal and stone scattered as it climbs towards the summit.
-There are some large stone cairnsthat shadow the path but beware, people sometimes build extra cairnsfor fun and these may not lead you in the right direction!
+1. Above Lingmell col there is a junction in the path at NY210 076 (777m above sea level).
+Make a careful mental note, or take your own photo, of what this junction looks like, as it is critical for your descent.
+To carry on up, you need to follow the wider, more obvious, rocky route that ascends straight ahead up the fell.
+(The route to the left is the Corridor route, and would take you to Styhead Tarn.)
+From this point onwards the path to the summit of Scafell Pike becomes much more informal and stone scattered as it climbs towards the summit.
+There are some large stone cairns that shadow the path but beware, people sometimes build extra cairns for fun and these may not lead you in the right direction!
 We do our best to remove these but we can’t get up there every day, please don’t build any more.
 Eventually you will reach the large summit cairn at the top of Scafell Pike.

-4. The summit plateau of Scafell Pike can be challenging, especially in the mist, rain and wind that is the usual weather for here!
+1. To retrace your route back down the Hollowstones route to Wasdale: The summit plateau of Scafell Pike can be challenging, especially in the mist, rain and wind that is the usual weather for here!
 It is very easy in the euphoria in reaching the top to forget which way you came up (again something the Rangers have done on occasion!)
-In poor visibility to descend to Lingmell col and retrace your steps, take a bearing from next to the trig point of 310 and walk for 100m.
-You will reach a cairn then take a further bearing of 290 and follow the cairnsin this direction (N.B. the path veers off this bearing after about 60m.)
-When you descend to the path junction (section 3.) be particularly careful to take a left; it is easy to miss this turn and if you carry on by accident you may end up on steep rough ground above Piers Gill.
-Piers Gill is a Wasdale Mountain Rescue Team accident black spot (look at wmrt.org.uk/advice for more info.) and is not a good place to be, please read the advice given on the link.
+In poor visibility, to descend to Lingmell col and retrace your steps, take a bearing from next to the summit trig point of 310 degrees and walk for 100m.
+You will reach a cairn, then take a further bearing of 290 degress and follow the cairns in this direction (N.B. the path veers off this bearing after about 60m.)
+When you descend to the path junction above Lingmell col at NY210 076 (777m above sea level, see section 4) be particularly careful to take the left/straight ahead turn toward the North West; it is easy to miss this turn and if you carry on by accident you may end up on the steep ground above Piers Gill.
+Piers Gill is not a good place to be in or around.
+Having taken the left/straight ahead turn, retrace your steps through Hollowstones and back to the valley floor, enjoying the views of Wastwater, if it is a clear day.

 Lingmell Beck crossing